 - VXLAN Transport Network: The original VXLAN Internet-Draft addressed only IPv4 and dealt with IPv6 only via the sentence “Use of VXLAN with IPv6 transport will be addressed in a future version of this draft”.
 Needless to say that this is pretty sad for a protocol proposal published in August 2012.
 Luckily that future version came in February 2013.
 But so far VXLAN over IPv6 has not been implemented by any of the major vendors.

 - Storage Network: While we stated that this traffic can remain IPv4-only, it is possible to use both iSCSI (at least via the software initiator) as well as NFS via IPv6.
 Unfortunately doing so is considered experimental or not even supported depending on your vSphere version.
 Unfortunately this also highlights the dilemma that some features might appear to “work” with IPv6, but their full breadth hasn’t been tested by VMware’s engineering organization, which in return means that the feature is not officially supported by VMware GSS

 - VMotion / FT Network: Here we also stated that this traffic can remain IPv4-only.
 But also here it is possible to use at least VMotion over a IPv6-only network and it even appears to be supported.

-In summary: Today it is unfortunately not possible to implement the full IPv6 for vSphere architecture design above.
+Today it is unfortunately not possible to implement the full IPv6 for vSphere architecture design above.
 Only parts of it can be implemented with a greatly reduced functionality set.
 If IPv6 with vSphere is for you greatly depends on your use case and what functionality you are willing to give up.